kristianmandrup/seneca-async/README.md

 `"test": "./node_modules/.bin/lab -v -P test"`

-So clearly, for the tests to work, we must use lab and not mocha as the runner...
+So clearly, for the tests to work, we must use lab as the runner with babel configured to use ES7 async functions...

+if we look in `node_modules` we can see that `.bin/lab` is a simple node executable

 ```sh
 #!/usr/bin/env node